andyfitzsuse/andyfitz.github.io/posts/my-mantra.md

 If you're thinking this is all very agreeable and high level, that's because it is.
 What it's not is apathetic, complacent, or unwilling to grow.

-It's also an outright rejection of the lane-focused functional roles promoted by Radford and Comptryx career bands.
+It's also an outright rejection of the lane-focused functional roles extolled by Radford and Comptryx career bands.
 In my experience, you have to contribute wider than your function, and my band has only been a problem once.

 ## What is your ethos ?